Zyruvias/RiftOfTheNecroDancerVisualizer/README.md

 * Have [BepInEx](https://github.com/BepInEx/BepInEx) installed
 * Download the [hitmapper](https://github.com/KayDeeTee/RotN-Hitmapper) and follow the instructions to setup the mod.
 * At the time of writing, the hitmapper will hang indefinitely due to an unknown bug, and the game must be restarted after each use.
-* With Golden Lute mode on, play all four difficulties of a song, and the data should appear in the `hitmapper` RawCharts subfolder.
+* With Golden Lute mode on, play all four difficulties of a song, and the data should appear in the `hitmapper` RawCharts AND Charts subfolders.
 * Submit a pull request to either [KayDeeTee's repository](https://github.com/KayDeeTee/RotN-Hitmapper) with the song data, and create an issue for this repository, OR update the `trackList.json` file in this repository to point to the new data to fetch dynamically.
 * Once the pull request is approved and merged, the song will appear in the next published version of the website.